Johniereed/thrivecart-coupon/README.md

 ![|624x329](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeEikz3VjEfrxPj4ir22uTdJCNZJchdGmAigQD78q_krwanD3YlwHQcIy0TWGFZTEBu-1oa14caW4Jxj3CD0ebJ3WiqAJf9HM5tm51vK90FQDoJBBo9cqyvHc4p7HAAPrAiGlqhag?key=ZmiHUaxDUHxyJoVYYtIsJirv)

-Step 3: Now, you will be redirected to the checkout page tick the Pro Upgrade check box if you want some pro features, it will cost you an additional $195.
+Step 3: Now, you will be redirected to the checkout page, tick the Pro Upgrade check box if you want some pro features, it will cost you an additional $195.

 Click on the “Proceed to checkout” button.